 Her father Robby Romero, is an Award winning Native American actor and musician.
 The Founder of Native Children’s Survival and known Internationally for his groundbreaking PSA Music Videos on MTV during the late 90’ and early 00’s.
 He has long been a tireless Environmental Activist and is an United Nations Ambassador for Indigenous Peoples; Dakota spent many of her formative years in his company, sharing stages with him and many of his accomplished friends all over the world.

 Her mother Suzanne Mitchell, is a former ballet dancer, fashion model, and actress who passed her beauty onto her daughter in spades, along with her easy going, gentle and empathic nature.

 At the tender age of two, Dakota appeared in one of her father’s award-winning music videos.
 At five Dakota performed with an International Children’s Choir at the United Nations Earth Summit in Rio de Janeiro.
-Over the years she toured and appeared with her father at Festivals all over the world, including the acclaimed HORDE Festival Tour in the States which included performing with Blues Traveler, Rickie Lee Jones, Taj Mahal and Natalie Merchant.
+Over the years she toured and appeared with her father at Festivals around the world, including the acclaimed HORDE Festival Tour in the States which included performing with Blues Traveler, Rickie Lee Jones, Taj Mahal and Natalie Merchant.
 The HORDE tour featured big name acts such as Sheryl Crow, Lenny Kravitz and Dave Matthews.

 While in high school, Dakota crafted and recorded a unique cover of Marvin Gaye and Diana Ross’ hit, My Mistake, which was featured in the Rockumentary film, America’s Last Frontier.